$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Mutually Singular POVMs

 \subsection{Mutual singularity}

 The notion of mutual singularity of positive measures is very familiar from classical measure theory.
 We consider the similar notion of mutually singular POVMs.
-However our intention is not to discuss absolutely continuous POVMs.
 Our main aim here is to discuss the behaviour of $\cst$-extremity for direct sums of mutually singular POVMs.
 This helps us in characterization of $\cst$-extreme points, as we show that every $\cst$-extreme POVM can be decomposed into a direct sum of an atomic and a non-atomic normalized POVM.